mcjazzyfunky/js-widgets/README.md

-  No magic, no special Linter support needed, only decent programming techniques are use, no hook order dependency (hooks are just "normal functions - there is nothing special here), no special challenges for the garbage collector, etc.
+  No magic, no special Linter support needed, only decent programming techniques are use, no hook order dependency (hooks are just "normal functions - there is nothing special here), hooks are not part of the core (means, all hook functions are quasi custom hooks), no special challenges for the garbage collector, etc.

 * React's API is quite "optimized" for the use of JSX: